OpenInternet/saferjourno/content/chapters/chapter-6.en.md

       All messengers have group chats, and many of those are used to share sensitive information.
 Some group chats allow anyone to add new members or to share out an invite link, whereas others require an administrator to approve all new members.
 Consider doing the latter for sensitive group chats, as it will significantly reduce the chances of someone accidentally or maliciously adding a new member who should not be privy to the sensitive information exchanged therein.
   - Setting a PIN lock on the account.\
      This will stop others being able to access the account unless they have the PIN
-  - Setting up a registration lock.\
+  - Setting up two factor verification or the registration lock.\
      This will stop others being able to register your account on their device without a PIN number.

 ## Completing the risk assessment